Wicked (2024 film): Plot

 In the Land of Oz, Glinda the Good joins the citizens of Munchkinland as they celebrate the death of the Wicked Witch of the West.
-When a child asks her why wickedness happens, Glinda deliberates the question by reflecting on the Witch's backstory — born from an affair between the wife of then-Governor Thropp, Melena, and a mysterious traveling salesman, the Witch was ostracized from birth due to her unnaturally green skin (a result of the green elixir the salesman intoxicated Melena with) and impulsive telekinetic powers.
-When asked if she and the Witch were friends, Glinda admits that they knew each other and explains their past.
+When asked why wickedness happens, Glinda explains that the Witch was the product of an affair between Governor Thropp's wife Melena and a mysterious traveling salesman.
+The salesman offered Melena a green elixir, causing the Witch to be born with green skin.
+Maligned from birth for her skin and impulsive use of magical powers, the Witch fostered a wish to meet the Wonderful Wizard of Oz, the ruler of Oz famed for his power to grant wishes.
+When the Munchkins ask if Glinda was friends with the Witch, she reflects on their relationship back at school.

-Years earlier, Elphaba Thropp arrives at Shiz University to see off her younger sister, Nessarose.
-Her presence and Nessarose's paraplegia cause the staff to patronise her, to which Elphaba reacts emotionally with an outburst of her powers.
-Witnessing this, Shiz's Dean of Sorcery Studies, Madame Morrible, offers to enroll and privately tutor Elphaba in sorcery, which she accepts in the hope that it will allow her to accomplish her dream of working with Oz's ruler, the Wonderful Wizard of Oz, and having him change her skin color.
-To her discontent, Elphaba is forced to room with the popular and social climbing Galinda Upland, with whom she clashes constantly.
+Years earlier, green-skinned Elphaba Thropp escorts younger sister Nessarose on her first day at Shiz University.
+Nessarose's paraplegia causes the staff to patronise her, prompting an emotional outburst of Elphaba's powers.
+Shiz's Dean of Sorcery Studies, Madame Morrible, offers to enroll and privately tutor Elphaba in sorcery.
+She accepts, hoping she can fulfill her dream of working with the Wizard.
+Elphaba clashes constantly with her roommate, the popular Galinda Upland, who longs to become Morrible's student.

-One night, Elphaba follows history professor Dr. Dillamond, an anthropomorphic Goat who faces discrimination as one of Shiz's last Animal professors, to a meeting of Animals off-campus who reveal that other Animals are losing their ability to speak, but Elphaba assures Dillamond the Wizard will set it right.
-Rebellious transfer student Fiyero Tigelaar takes a group of students to a party at the Ozdust Ballroom nightclub.
-Galinda convinces her admirer Boq Woodsman, a Munchkin, to invite Nessarose so she can accompany Fiyero.
-Moved by this, Elphaba persuades a begrudging Morrible to tutor Galinda.
-Elphaba arrives at the Ozdust and is ridiculed for wearing a pointed hat that Galinda gave her as a joke.
-Galinda remorsefully dances with her, and the two begin to bond.
+Elphaba's history professor is Dr. Dillamond, a talking goat who faces discrimination as one of Shiz's last Animal professors.
+She follows him to a meeting of Animals off-campus.
+Learning the Animals are somehow losing their ability to speak, Elphaba assures Dillamond the Wizard will set it right.
+Rebellious prince and transfer student Fiyero Tigelaar takes a group of students to a party at the Ozdust Ballroom nightclub.
+When Munchkin Boq Woodsman asks Galinda to accompany him, she convinces him to invite Nessarose so she can attend with Fiyero instead.
+Nessarose is overjoyed, and in thanks, Elphaba convinces Morrible to allow Galinda to study sorcery as well.
+When Elphaba is ridiculed at the Ozdust for wearing an ugly black hat gifted by Galinda as a practical joke, a remorseful Galinda dances with her, and the two begin to bond.